Some say he will destroy the world. Maybe he will...

 .
 When he finally gets an opportunity to escape, he flees to the city of Memphis, where he must survive political intrigue and the rigours of a new life.
 However, the Redeemers are unnaturally interested in getting him back.
 And their purpose might spell doom for the whole world...

-.
-The trilogy is set to conclude with The Beating of His Wings
+and The Beating of His Wings

 This book shows examples of: